Peatland: Use by humans

-Tropical mires
+Tropical peatlands

-The global distribution of tropical mires is mostly concentrated to Southeast Asia where agricultural use of peatlands has been developed in recent decades.
-Large areas of tropical peatlands have been cleared and drained for food and cash crops such as palm oil plantation.
-Large scale drainage of these plantations often results in subsidence, flooding, fire, and deterioration of soil quality.
-Small scale encroachment on the other hand, is linked to poverty and is so wide spread that it as well has a negative impact on these peatlands.
-The biotic and abiotic factors controlling the Southeast Asian peatlands are completely interdependent.
-Its soil, hydrology and morphology are created by the present vegetation through the accumulation of its own organic matter where it builds a favorable environment for this specific vegetation.
+The global distribution of tropical peatlands is concentrated in Southeast Asia where agricultural use of peatlands has been increased in recent decades.
+Large areas of tropical peatland have been cleared and drained for the production of food and cash crops such as palm oil.
+Large-scale drainage of these plantations often results in subsidence, flooding, fire and deterioration of soil quality.
+Small-scale encroachment on the other hand, is linked to poverty and is so widespread that it also has negatively impacts these peatlands.

+The biotic and abiotic factors controlling Southeast Asian peatlands are interdependent.
+Its soil, hydrology and morphology are created by the present vegetation through the accumulation of its own organic matter, building a favorable environment for this specific vegetation.
 This system is therefore vulnerable to changes in hydrology or vegetation cover.
-Furthermore, these peatlands are mostly located in developing regions with impoverished and rapidly growing populations.
-The lands have there for become target for commercial logging, paper pulp production and conversion to plantations through clear-cutting, drainage and burning.
+These peatlands are mostly located in developing regions with impoverished and rapidly growing populations.
+These lands have become targets for commercial logging, paper pulp production and conversion to plantations through clear-cutting, drainage and burning.
 Drainage of tropical peatlands alters the hydrology and increases their susceptibility to fire and soil erosion, as a consequence of changes in physical and chemical compositions.
-The change in soil strongly effects the sensitive vegetation and forest die-off is common.
+The change in soil strongly affects the sensitive vegetation and forest die-off is common.
 The short-term effect is a decrease in biodiversity but the long-term effect, since these encroachments are hard to reverse, is a loss of habitat.
-Poor knowledge about peatlands sensitive hydrology and lack of nutrients often lead to failing plantations where pressure increases on remaining peatlands.
+Poor knowledge about peatlands' sensitive hydrology and lack of nutrients often lead to failing plantations, resulting in increasing pressure on remaining peatlands.

-Sustainable forestry in these peatlands is possible by cutting large trees and letting smaller individuals flourish but instead clear-cutting and burning to enable monocultural plantation of non-indigenous species is the predominant strategy.

-Northern peatlands were mostly built up during Holocene after the retreat of Pleistocene glaciers but in contrast the tropical ones are often much older.
-Nakaikemi Wetland in southwest Honshu, Japan is more than 50,000 years old and has a depth of 45 m.
-The Philippi Peatland in Greece has probably one of the deepest peat layers with a depth of 190 m.
-Tropical peatlands are suggested to contain about 100 Gt carbon and is corresponding to more than 50% of the carbon present as CO2 in the atmosphere.
-Accumulation rates of carbon during the last millennium were close to 40 g C/m2/yr.
+Biology and peat characteristics

+Tropical peatland vegetation varies with climate and location.
+Three different characterizations are mangrove woodlands present in the littoral zones and deltas of salty water, followed inland by swamp forests.
+These forests occur on the margin of peatlands with a palm rich flora with trees 70 m tall and 8 m in girth accompanied by ferns and epiphytes.
+The third, padang, from the Malay and Indonesian word for forest, consists of shrubs and tall thin trees and appear in the center of large peatlands.
+The diversity of woody species, like trees and shrubs, are far greater in tropical peatlands than in peatlands of other types.
+Peat in the tropics is therefore dominated by woody material from trunks of trees and shrubs and contain little to none of the sphagnum moss that dominates in boreal peatlands.
+It's only partly decomposed and the surface consists of a thick layer of leaf litter.
+Forestry in peatlands leads to drainage and rapid carbon losses since it decreases inputs of organic matter and accelerate the decomposition.
+In contrast to temperate wetlands, tropical peatlands are home to several species of fish.
+Many new, often endemic, species have been discovered but many of them are considered threatened.